The CT26 Tumor Model For Colorectal Cancer

 The Current CRC Treatment Landscape

-Surgical intervention is first-line therapy for nearly all CRC patients, but multidisciplinary treatment is vital for preserving the longevity and quality of life.
+Surgical intervention is first-line therapy for nearly all CRC patients, but multidisciplinary treatment is vital for preserving longevity and quality of life.
 Advances in surgical, chemotherapy, and radiotherapy methods have significantly improved outcomes for patients with CRC, but the need for validated, targeted therapies remains urgent.

 Drug discovery—developing new pharmacological interventions through invention and innovation – has produced leaps in the CRC therapy world.
-But clinical trials may also focus on repurposing known drugs for new targets, combining existing drugs to test if they work better in partnership, and designing multiplex strategies which exploit the diverse tools in the current CRC treatment toolbox—across chemotherapy, radiotherapy, immunotherapy, and targeted treatments.
+But clinical trials may also focus on repurposing known drugs for new targets, combining existing drugs to test if they work better in partnership, and designing multiplex strategies that exploit the diverse tools in the current CRC treatment toolbox—across chemotherapy, radiotherapy, immunotherapy, and targeted treatments.

-Melior’s CT26 mouse model facilitates these goals, and de novo development work, to improve clinical and survival outcomes for CRC patients.
+Melior’s CT26 mouse model facilitates these goals and de novo development work to improve clinical and survival outcomes for CRC patients.

 Rewrite Cancer Therapy with the CT26 Tumor Model